24/7 Support Line - Call Now

 The withdrawal symptoms of morphine addiction are negative emotions, stress, irritability, insomnia, sweating, and muscle aches.
 Morphine withdrawal is the physical and psychological response of the body to suddenly reducing or stopping morphine use after prolonged use.

-Yes, both morphine and cocaine can produce feelings of euphoria but through different ways.
+Yes, both morphine and cocaine can produce feelings of euphoria, but in different ways.
 Morphine acts on opioid receptors to block pain and release dopamine.
 Cocaine stimulates dopamine release and gives an intense, short-lived euphoria that leads to cocaine addiction.

 Yes, the addiction potential of fentanyl is higher than morphine.
 Fentanyl is much more potent and acts on the brain's opioid receptors at up to 100 times the strength of morphine, which makes fentanyl addiction more potent.